RoamJS/smartblocks/docs/050-command-reference.md

 1. Maximum amount of block references to return.
 Default value is `20`
 2. Format to output the block in.
 See our [Formatting](050-command-reference.md#formatting) section for more info.
-3. optional filter parameter based on a comma separated list (case-insensitive).
+3. optional filter parameter based on a comma separated list (case-sensitive).
 Can use - in front of a word to exclude it.
 Examples:
    - toRead,Pinnacle
      - returns blocks with toRead AND Pinnacle in the text
    - toRead|Pinaccle